-Solar thermal installers install and maintain solar energy systems that are designed for running solar-powered hot water systems for residential, commercial, and even industrial use.
-This position is often called by other names such as, solar energy system installers, solar thermal repair technicians, and solar hot water thermal installers.
+A solar thermal installer is someone who installs and maintains solar energy systems that are designed for running solar-powered hot water for residential, commercial, and even industrial use.
 These systems are used in swimming pools, heating and cooling, water power generators, and domestic water heater devices.

 With so many different duties that may be possible with this type of work, it can vary greatly from company to company and even in different countries and states.
 Some installers deal with all aspects of the install, maintenance, and repair.
-Some companies have electricians and plumbers that deal with some aspects of the job and allow for the solar thermal installer to be more focused on the solar panel programs and equipment.
+Some companies have electricians and plumbers that deal with those particular aspects of the job, and allow the solar thermal installer to be more focused on the solar panel programs and equipment.

 Would you make a good solar thermal installer?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!

 What is the workplace of a Solar Thermal Installer like?

 The workplace of a solar thermal installer is typically outdoors and takes place in all types of weather conditions.
 The installer works on the tops of roofs and in small spaces, moving and lifting throughout the day to get solar systems installed.
 They may work alone or with a group of other professionals, such as plumbers and electricians.